 The industry moved from focusing on context and media environment as a proxy for audience, to a conversation only about audience – meaning data-driven marketing and using data to buy audiences.
 Now we are coming full circle, understanding that both data-driven media buying and premium contextual environment are extremely important for ensuring brand safety.
 We realised the need to better understand the context of where the message is delivered and to whom it’s delivered.

 How is the startup scene within the digital marketing industry?

 I think it’s extremely dynamic.
 Not to discourage anyone from getting involved in startups, but it’s also extremely difficult to be successful.
 I’ve seen how hard it is to make a living out of it and differentiate oneself.
 The startup scene is full of driven, intelligent and fun people but it’s very challenging to find that positioning in the marketplace where you can shine without a hundred other people doing the same thing as you are.
 The startup village at DMEXCO was my recent experience of digital startups and a great signal that there are still a lot of interesting new players coming into this competitive landscape.

 In other words, the potential is huge yet being successful in this industry is very hard?

-You either have to have something very distinctive about your business model, or something special about your particular asset, or a barrier to entry for other players – so it’s very difficult to make that space for yourself when there are many other startups doing something similar or exactly the same as you’re doing.
+You either have to have something very distinctive about your business model, or something special about your particular asset… Or maybe there’s a barrier to entry for other players?
+So it’s very difficult to make that space for yourself when there are many other startups doing something similar or pushing the same agenda as you’re pushing.

 It’s very dynamic and there’s a lot at stake – the digital advertising market is so big and there’s a lot to play for.
 But differentiating yourself is very hard because everyone wants a piece of the pie.
-That’s why you need support of organisations like Match-Maker Ventures to help startups reach out to corporate partners.
+That’s why you need the support of organisations like Match-Maker Ventures to help startups reach out to corporate partners and customers.

 What was your key takeaway from DMEXCO?